 Life in Glen Canyon and Lake Mead requires tenacity and creative adaptability.
 While the region appears harsh and sometimes barren, the park abounds with wildlife.
 The Colorado Plateau rises like a lush island from the surrounding Great Basin Desert.
-The mountains and high plateaus that encircle this area create a self-contained plant and animal community guite distinct from the adjacent desert habitats, ranging from riverbanks and lakeshore to barren mesas and piñon pine and juniper woodlands.
+The mountains and high plateaus that encircle this area create a self-contained plant and animal community quite distinct from the adjacent desert habitats, ranging from riverbanks and lakeshore to barren mesas and piñon pine and juniper woodlands.
 Unless you are extremely lucky or especially sharp-eyed, chances are you will not see any of the 80 species of mammals that live here.
 Most are nocturnal and only a few of them exist throughout the entire area.
 Keep your eyes peeled if you camp overnight, you never know who might come out of hiding!
+Desert bighorn sheep are highly adapted to the desert environment, preferring the crags away from human activity.
+Bobcats, mountain lions, and coyotes also inhabit the area.
+It's unlikely you'll see them but you may come across their tracks and scat.
 Antelope ground squirrels spend the day scampering around campground and picnic areas oblivious to the sun and heat.
 Several other species of ground squirrels and chipmunks inhabit the parks, as do woodrats, badgers, mice, gophers, kangaroo rats, and even porcupines!

-The porcupine is one of the many animals you might see around the park.

 The river from the base of Glen Canyon Dam to Lees Ferry attracts neotropical migrant birds, including blue grosbeaks and yellow-breasted chats.
 In the winter, waterfowl of all types flock to both the lake and the river, as do bald eagles.
 Look closer at the ground as you explore the desert of the Colorado Plateau, and you may notice a bumpy or spongy crust covering the floor.
 Cryptobiotic soil crusts are an important part of arid and semi-arid ecosystems throughout the world, including those in Glen Canyon and Lake Mead.
 These soil crusts are a significant part of biodiversity and are formed by very small organisms and their byproducts, which create a crust of soil particles held together by organic materials.
 Watch your step: cryptobiotic soil crusts are fragile.
 Tires and foot traffic by humans and livestock can break through the crust, increasing the risk of soil erosion and nutrient loss.
 Once compacted, cryptobiotic soils can take anywhere from a few years to decades or longer to recover.
 Research suggests recovery of some of the algal and lichen components and their functions may take much longer, and could take several hundred years in very dry environments.
+GLEN CANYON'S PLANTS ZONES